 But look further.
-What else has the Sovereign Christ, the One who said "all authority is given to me in heaven and earth," placed in your life?
-For Paul it was chains, an unjust prison experience.
-For you it may well be a health problem, or a vengeful neighbor, or a hard-to-love family member, or a hard to please coach.
+What else has your Sovereign King, the One who said "all authority is given to me in heaven and earth," placed in your life?
+For Paul it was chains.
+For you it may well be a health problem, or a difficult neighbor, or a hard-to-love family member, or a boss you can't please.
 That's what you have, by God's design, and be assured it is by His sovereign design.
 He could have prevented it, but for gospel-purposes He has allowed it and intends to use it.

-And what else do you have?
-Maybe for you it's not chains, or a tough boss, or a health challenge.
-In fact, maybe this season of life is really good for you and full of abundance.
-Then acknowledge it, thank God for it, and consider why it's so.
+Yet what else do you have?
+Maybe for you it's not chains at all.
+In fact, maybe this season of life is really good for you.
+There's money in the bank.
+The kids are doing well.
+So how should you pray?

+The same way.
+Always affirm what you have, and thank God for it, and consider why it's so.
 Why has God blessed you with abundance?
+Same reason, right?
+So you can in strategic ways make His Son known to those who don't know Him.

-Look at what you have.
-Then...
+In other words, always affirm what you have.
+And...